When in doubt, create your own patterns! Learn how to make a tie-dye effect in under a minute.

 Decorate your work with custom patterns!
 They're an essential resource for designers and are super easy to make!

 In this quick video, I'll show you how to use Photoshop's different filter tools to create a custom tie-dye pattern.
 Experiment with colors and more, and show us your results!
+With tie-dye now trending in the design world, this is a great time to create your own designs.

 How to Create a Tie-Dye Pattern in Photoshop